 Should you jump on the crypto bandwagon or not?

-Today, at the time of writing, the value of one Bitcoin is $31,248.07.
+Today, at the time of writing, the value of one Bitcoin is $16,274.20.
 Will crypto crash again?
 Yes, probably at some point.
-But, if you haven’t invested in it yet, should you?
+But if you haven’t invested in it yet, should you?

 The fact of the matter is that investing in any volatile product is hugely risky.
 You can make or lose a lot of money almost overnight.
 This time, the answer to why crypto has crashed is evident and understandable.
-Thank you, China.
+Thank you, China and Sam Bankman-Fried (CEO of FXT).

 But is the cryptocurrency crash irreversible?
 No, it isn’t.
-We can already see a recovery, and it will probably reach a new record high at some point.
+We will always see a recovery, and it may reach a new record high at some point.
 The question is, when?
 And, in the meantime, what will happen?

 Will there be an eco-friendly cryptocurrency market crash?